stackswithans/akkorder/README.md

 ## Usage - Custom API
 The `detectChords` function is not a part of the original library, it was added to to the port for my specific needs.
+The function performs the chord detection algorithm on the array containing the sound data.
-The number of chords returned will be approximately equal to the number of seconds in the audio track.
+The frame size will be equal to the sampling frequency.The number of chords returned will be approximately equal to the number of seconds in the audio track.
 ```typescript